Exploiting Spatiotemporal Properties for Efficient Event-Driven Human Pose Estimation: Experiment

 \subsection{Datasets}

 DHP19 \cite{[3HPE1]} is the only public event-based human pose estimation dataset that provides raw event streams, captured by four event cameras placed around the subject to provide 360° coverage, with 17 participants and 33 actions.
-The MMHPSD \cite{[3HPE3]} was also captured using real event cameras, but it includes limited motion types and only publicly provides frame-based data.
+The MMHPSD \cite{[3HPE3]} was also captured using real event cameras, but it includes limited motion types and only publicly provides frame-based data, which cannot be reconstructed into the original event streams for point cloud rasterization.
 Therefore, we primarily use DHP19 in this work.

+In addition, we employ the Event-Human3.6M dataset \cite{[h36m]} for inference visualization to further demonstrate the generalization ability of our model.
+Event-Human3.6M \cite{[2HPE1]} is generated from the widely used Human3.6M dataset by converting RGB videos into event streams using the v2e simulator \cite{[v2e]}.
+The dataset is designed for single-person 2D HPE and provides event sequences with a spatial resolution of $640\times480$ and pose annotations at 50 Hz.
+It contains recordings from 11 subjects performing 17 different scenarios.